esthor/react-native-swipeable-list/README.md

 Pass it a data array.
 It inherits FlatListProps from the standard `FlatList` component from react-native.

 It can be passed other props:

-    -To alert the user that swiping is possible, the first row can bounce on component mount.
+    - To alert the user that swiping is possible, the first row can bounce on component mount.
     ```bounceFirstRowOnMount: boolean```

     `maxSwipeDistance`

     `renderQuickActions`

     - Maximum distance to open to after a swipe